Acronyms

 - Nebivolol (Bystolic®) and Carvedilol (Coreg®, Coreg CR®)

-- See worsening of asthma and COPD for a discussion
+- Asthma and COPD (see worsening of asthma and COPD)

 - Kidney disease